Los Niños Primero Staff

 Carmen Morales-Mier is a rising senior at Riverwood International Charter School.
 Carmen has volunteered at the Los Niños Primero for 3 years but she has been involved ever since she was a little girl herself!

 She began her journey with Los Niños Primero when she was just three years old as a student in the Summer Educational Program and continued on by also participating in the Los Niños Primero Chorus.
-She is part of the 32% of Teen Volunteers who attended Los Niños Primero as students!
+She is part of the 32% of Youth Volunteers who attended Los Niños Primero as students!

 Carmen is grateful for all the things Los Niños Primero has done for her family and the Latinx community.
-She returned to Los Niños Primero as a Teen Volunteer because she loves the mission and vision of Los Niños Primero and the positive impact it left on her.
+She returned to Los Niños Primero as a Youth Volunteer because she loves the mission and vision of Los Niños Primero and the positive impact it left on her.
 As an alumni of Los Niños Primero she knows just how much of an difference this program can make in a child's life and so she comes back year after year to support ous students on their path to success!

 Outside of Los Niños Primero, Carmen spends most of her free time volunteering around the Sandy Springs community.
 Carmen is involved in her school’s AVID program which is a program that helps students prepare for college.
 She is a member of the National Beta Club and the President of her school’s Hispanic Organization Promoting Education chapter commonly known as HoPe.
 She is one of the few students at Riverwood who are school ambassadors and participates in her school’s orchestra as a violist!